The electronic structure of intrinsic magnetic topological insulator MnBi2Te4 quantum wires: Conclusions

 \section{Conclusions}

-In summary, we studied the electronic structure for both of the FM and AFM phases $\mathrm{MnBi_{2}Te_{4}}$ QWRs.
-For FM phase QWRs, the numerical results show that surface states exist between the bulk band gap, the spectra of the surface states are fully spin-polarized, and only one spin branch is exists.
-For AFM phase QWRs, we discovered that three coexistent states exist between the energy gaps, and moreover,the behavior of the coexistent states can be controlled by an external field.
+In summary, we investigated the electronic structure of $\mathrm{MnBi_{2}Te_{4}}$ QWRs in both the FM and AFM phases.
+For the FM phase QWRs, the numerical results reveal the presence of surface states within the bulk band gap.
+These surface states display spectra that are completely spin-polarized, meaning only one spin branch is present.
+For AFM phase QWRs, we identified the presence of three coexistent states within the energy gaps.
+Importantly, the behavior of the coexistent states can be controlled by an external field.
+This exploration of the electronic properties of $\mathrm{MnBi_{2}Te_{4}}$ QWRs in both FM and AFM phases provides valuable insights for potential applications in nanoelectronic devices.